 - Always call ahead or check online to verify the details of the business or event you plan to visit.

-- Wear a mask when around others, and observe social distancing measures.
+- Wear a mask in all public spaces, and observe social distancing measures.

 - Visit the Maine Department of Agriculture, Conservation, and Forestry’s webpage, COVID-19 Information for Agriculture and Food Businesses for extensive coronavirus-related information for farms, businesses, and consumers.